tektoncd/website/content/en/docs/Contribute/_index.md

-If you found a problem with Tekton documentation but can't fix it yourself, you can request a documentation improvement by creating an issue against the relevant [Tekton repository](https://github.com/tektoncd) and assigning it to @sergetron, Tekton's technical writer.
+If you found a problem with Tekton documentation but can't fix it yourself, you can request a documentation improvement by creating an issue against the relevant [Tekton repository](https://github.com/tektoncd)

 We evaluate the need to determine the scope of the requested content and an estimated delivery time based on our current workload.
 We then place the issue in the documentation queue.